 The happily married Partannas’ job hits them where it hurts…

-A Mafia hit man meets his dream woman at a wedding and hopes for a happy ending.
+A Mafia hitman meets his dream woman and hopes for a happy ending.
 But his ex-fiance is out to get him back whatever it costs.

-Have you ever been at a wedding to spot a wedding guest, who you quite fancy and then hope to chat up at the reception.
+Have you ever been to a wedding to spot a wedding guest, who you quite fancy and then hope to chat up at the reception?
 No, neither have I. But if you asked Charley Partanna (Jack Nicholson) from Prizzi’s Honor (1985), he’d agree.
 Charley would recall his first sight of the girl in the lavender dress.
-This film a love story which was written by Richard Condon, writer of The Manchurian Candidate (1962).
-Roger Ebert (HERE) describes how this author

 takes two absolutes – romantic love and the Prizzi’s honor – and arranges a collision between them.